majick/entry/README.md

 - Clone the repository and run `bun install` to install dependencies
 - Start the server with `bun run start`

+Entry can also be installed using Docker.
+Follow [these instructions](https://www.sentrytwo.com/docs/docker) to get started.

 ## Usage

 Once installed you can start (and build) the server using `bun run start`, to just build do `bun run build`.